 It’s May 4th.
 In some corners of the world, this is a big day known as Star Wars Day.
 You know, may the fourth be with you.
 It makes sense that we have a Star Wars Day given its cultural impact.
 I mean, have you noticed some of the other “days” we have?
 At least Star Wars Day is something worth celebrating.

 Now, because it’s Star Wars Day and because again, some corners of the world are super pumped about it, Star Wars related-content is out there, making the rounds, including a trailer for the new Obi-Wan series (which looks dope.)
 Me personally, I woke up, saw that Star Wars stuff was trending, got thinking, and came back to something I had been thinking about for a while now: when are we going to get a cantina band series???

-Thanks to Disney now controlling Star Wars, shows set in the Star Wars universe have appeared on Disney+, starting with The Mandolorian.
-Next up is the Obi-Wan show and then there will be another season of The Mandolorian plus a show about Cassian Andor, a character from Rogue One and Ahsoka, which revolves around Ahsoka Tano who appeared in The Mandalorian among other Star Wars content.
-I’m sure there will be more, especially if another one of those comes close to hitting the mark like The Mandolorian did.
+Thanks to Disney now controlling Star Wars, shows set in the Star Wars universe have appeared on Disney+, starting with The Mandalorian followed by the Obi-Wan show, a show about Cassian Andor, a character from Rogue One and Ahsoka, which revolves around Ahsoka Tano who appeared in The Mandalorian among other Star Wars content.
+I’m sure there will be more, especially if another one of those comes close to hitting the mark like The Mandalorian and Andor did.

 Which leads me to ask, why not give the Cantina Band some love?
 You know the Cantina Band, those dudes chopping it up in the Mos Eisley Cantina in A New Hope.
 The tune they were playing is probably the most recognizable piece of music from the movies next to John Williams’ score and Darth Vader’s theme music.